ritikpandey01/Jarvis-X-/README.md

 - **Voice too fast/slow?** Change AssistantVoice in .env file
 - **App not opening?** Check automation permissions

-**Get Support:**
-- Open an issue on GitHub
-- Check the troubleshooting guide
-- Join our community discussions

-## 🔒 Important Security Notes

-- **Never share your API keys publicly**
-- Keep your `.env` file private (add to .gitignore)
-- API keys are free but have usage limits
-- Monitor your API usage on respective platforms

 ## 🚀 Make It Better

 Want to add features?
 Here's how: